benjbuch/octo_waffle/part_03-working_with_strings.md

         ## [1] "If there is no space in space, I will leave. "

-Escapes can also be useful to specify entire classes of characters.
+Escapes can also be useful to specify certain classes of characters.

   - `\d` matches any digit (0, 1, 2, …, 9).
 The complement, `\D`,
     matches any character that is not a decimal